flaviobordonidev/obs-ubuntudream/Notes/Momentum quotes.md

 ## Le frasi

 —
+“Se ti concentri sui risultati, non cambierai mai.
+Se ti concentri sul cambiamento, otterrai risultati”. ~Jack Dixon

+—
+“The biggest mistake people make in life is not trying to make a living at doing what they most enjoy.” - Malcolm Forbes

+—
 “Your greatest dreams are all on the other side of the wall of fear and caution.” - Unknown

 —